 - 1. Poor placement of tree stumps on steep slopes where they may be dislodged by future log tree felling and extraction operations. - 2.
 Leaving trees standing above landing sites or operational areas.
-These may present wind fall risk to road users and skid workers.
+These may present wind fall risk to road users and workers on landings.